What Should You Do After A Motor Vehicle Collision?

 - Record the information of the other parties involved.
-Write down the name(s), phone number(s), license plate number(s) and insurance information of each person involved in the accident.
+Write down the name(s), phone number(s), license plate number(s) and insurance information of each person involved in the incident.

 - Collect contact information from witnesses.
-If any pedestrians or other drivers witnessed the accident, ask them for their names and contact information in case you need someone to verify your account of the accident.
+If any pedestrians or other drivers witnessed the incident, ask them for their names and contact information in case you need someone to verify your account of the incident.

 - Take pictures of property damage and visible injuries.
 Document damage to all vehicles as well as visible injuries.